deadratfink/jy-transform/README.md

 - CLI: install globally via `-g` option
 - API: install locally

-All use cases are described in more detail in the following sections.
+Both usage types are described in more detail in the following sections.

 ## Use Cases

+So, what are the typical use cases for this module?
+In terms of _transformation_ these consists of different phases:

 - Reading files (`Reader`)
 - Transforming JSON objects (`Transformer`)